 INSPECTION

 Approved installation instructions shall be present at each work area prior to the beginning of work and a test installation shall be produced for quality check by the COTR and OSHEM Fire Protection Engineer.
 The test installation shall be subject to inspection and/or test for conformance with contract requirements.
-Periodic quality checks shall be performed at the discretion of the COTR, and should installation prove to be substandard, all fire stopping installed up to that time, not meeting approved standards, shall be replaced at no additional cost to the Government.
+Periodic quality checks shall be performed at the discretion of the COTR, and should installation prove to be substandard, all firestopping installed up to that time, not meeting approved standards, shall be replaced at no additional cost to the Government.

-Area of work shall remain available for inspection by the COTR or his designated representative before and after application of fire stopping.
+Area of work shall remain available for inspection by the COTR or his designated representative before and after application of firestopping.

-Notification: Notify the COTR or his designated representative at least 24 hours prior to installation of fire stopping in each area to allow opportunity for inspection.
+Notification: Notify the COTR or his designated representative at least 24 hours prior to installation of firestopping in each area to allow opportunity for inspection.

-The contractor shall submit written reports indicating locations of and types of penetrations and types of fire stopping used at each location; type shall be recorded by UL listed printed numbers.
+The contractor shall submit written reports indicating locations of and types of penetrations and types of firestopping used at each location; type shall be recorded by UL listed printed numbers.
 Contractor records shall be maintained on site and provided to the COTR upon arrival for inspections.

 ACCEPTANCE OF WORK

 Acceptance of Work: As work is completed, remove materials, litter, and debris.
 All work shall be inspected and accepted by the Contracting Officer and OSHEM Fire Protection Engineer before materials and equipment are moved to the next scheduled work area.
+Insulation work and/or ceiling and wall close-in shall not occur before OSHEM acceptance has been obtained.

-Labeling: Upon completion, affix label to or adjacent to each fire stopped penetration or joint assembly in fire-rated assemblies indicating material and proper replacement, if later disturbed.
+Labeling: Upon completion of unfinished areas only, affix label to or adjacent to each fire stopped penetration or joint assembly in fire-rated assemblies indicating material and proper replacement, if later disturbed.
 Suggested label is as follows:

 ATTENTION